Delete erred and canceled jobs

 Preserve single job set

-This will tell the CFA not to recycle a job until there is a viable replacement.
-This option is recommended to be sure the most recent full and any subsequent differential or incremental backups remain on the CFA and are not automatically deleted.
+This will tell the appliance not to recycle a job until there is a viable replacement.
+This option is recommended to be sure the most recent full and any subsequent differential or incremental backups remain on the appliance and are not automatically deleted.

 But remember that this setting will affect recycling/retention settings until new full is available.